KorChod/Skeleton-Quest/README.md

 # Skeleton-Quest

-This is a simple rougelike game where player has to defeat enemies and collect items to complete levels.
-It's main purpose was to practice Java, JavaFx and OOP paradigms.
+This is a simple rougelike game, where player has to defeat enemies and collect items to complete levels.
+Its main goal was to practice OOP paradigms in Java such as polymorphism, inheritance, encapsulation and abstraction.
+Additionaly I took the first steps into threads implementation to separate the logic and the graphic layers.

-# Screenshots
+## Screenshots

 Level 1: